Easy Hunan Shrimp

 Hunan Shrimp is a dish that’s commonly found on American Chinese menus.
-The flavor is very similar to this Shrimp Mei Fun I shared a few years back.
+The flavor is very similar to this Shrimp Mei Fun I shared before and is super popular.

 Hunan cuisine, also known as Xiang cuisine, is one of the Eight Great Traditions of Chinese cuisine and is well known for its hot and spicy flavors, bright aroma and vibrant colors.

 Tender shrimp are cooked in a spicy sauce made of chili bean paste, garlic, soy sauce, and rice vinegar.
 Served with green beans and green onions, you can really add any additional vegetables you have on hand.

 To make Hunan Shrimp you will need the following ingredients.